dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

-### Upgrading the Phone service
+### Upgrading the `Phone` service

-The first piece you'll port over to Angular is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
+The first piece you are going to port over to Angular is the `Phone` service, which resides in `app/core/phone/phone.service.ts` and makes it possible for components to load phone information from the server.
-Right now it is implemented with ngResource and you're using it for two things:
+Right now it is implemented with `ngResource` and you're using it for two things:

 *   For loading the list of all phones into the phone list component
 *   For loading the details of a single phone into the phone detail component